Eddy-lcf/Chit-Chat/README.md

 Execution:
 cd Chitchat and cd server with two terminals respectively run npm start in both terminal to start both front end and backend

+Update on 5 Sep 2022:
+Backend Server in MongoDB has been terminated due to lack of maintainence Feel free to contact me for more details on the software